Prethermalization and transient dynamics of the Multi-Channel Kondo systems under generic quantum quenches: Insights

 \section{Numerical results \& Analysis}

-To understand the dynamics of the Multi-Channel Kondo system under the quench protocol quantitatively, we have investigated the evolution of several physical quantities such as spectral functions, spin-spin correlation function (Eq.~\eqref{eq:SpinSpinCorrel}), the Kondo-order parameter (Eq.~\eqref{eq:KondoOrder}) and the Kondo energy density (Eq.~\eqref{eq:KondoEnergy}).
-Additionally, we have calculated the effective temperature and the thermalization time.
-To examine how the initial states affect the quench dynamics, we have considered four different initial states with temperatures lower and higher than the Kondo temperature $T_K$.
+To understand the dynamics of the Multi-Channel Kondo system under the quench protocol quantitatively, we have investigated an evolution of several physical quantities such as spin-spin correlation functions (Eq.~\eqref{eq:SpinSpinCorrel}), the Kondo-order parameter (Eq.~\eqref{eq:KondoOrder}), and the spectral functions.
+Additionally, we have calculated an effective temperature and a thermalization time.
+To examine how initial states affect quench dynamics, we have considered four different initial states with temperatures lower and higher than the Kondo temperature $T_K$.